klstein7/nextjs-wordle-dev-day/docs/03-game-logic.md

 # Section 03: Game Logic Implementation

 Welcome to the game logic implementation section of our Wordle clone!
 In this part, we'll add the core game mechanics, state management, and server-side logic to make our game functional.
-If you're coming from a Spring Boot/Angular background, you'll find some familiar concepts here, implemented in a Next.js/React environment.

 ## Getting Started